mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 ## A more independent product

-Thus far, all Base UI-related development has happened within the Material UI GitHub repository.
+Thus far, all Base UI-related development has happened within the [Material UI GitHub repository](http://github.com/mui/material-ui).
-That made a lot of sense in the beginning, because we didn't intend for Base UI to be a standalone product at the time.
+That made a lot of sense in the beginning because we didn't intend for Base UI to be a standalone product at the time.
 As a result of this early decision, we've seen that some developers are hesitant to try it out because of the apparent association with Material Design.
-Rest assured that Base UI _is_ now a standalone library, and it doesn't come packaged with _any_ default styles or themes.
+Rest assured that Base UI _is_ a standalone library, and it doesn't come packaged with _any_ default styles or themes.
+That's why, later in the year, we plan to move it to its own dedicated GitHub repository.

 <img alt="Material UI vs. Base UI: independent but related products." src="/static/blog/base-ui-2024-plans/material-vs-base.png" width="1200" height="450" loading="lazy" />